- Dean, Elliott School of International Affairs

 US relations with the larger South Asian region

-Alyssa Ayres was appointed dean of the Elliott School of International Affairs at George Washington University effective February 1, 2021.
+Alyssa Ayres was appointed dean of the Elliott School of International Affairs and professor of history and international affairs at George Washington University effective February 1, 2021.
 Ayres is a foreign policy practitioner and award-winning author with senior experience in the government, nonprofit, and private sectors.
 From 2013 to 2021, she was senior fellow for India, Pakistan, and South Asia at the Council on Foreign Relations (CFR), where she remains an adjunct senior fellow.

 India's role in the world and US-India relations